Coram's Fields

-Coram's Fields is a seven acre urban open space in the Kings Cross area of the London Borough of Camden.
+Coram's Fields is an independent children’s charity and a seven acre (2.8 ha) urban open space in the Kings Cross area of the London Borough of Camden.

 Adults are only permitted to enter if accompanied by children.

 History

 The park is situated on the former site of the Foundling Hospital, established by Thomas Coram in what was then named Lamb's Conduit Field in 1739.
 In the 1920s The Foundling Hospital was relocated outside London to Ashlyns School in Berkhamsted, Hertfordshire, and the site was earmarked for redevelopment.
 However, a campaign organised by Janet Trevelyan and fundraising by local residents and a donation from Harold Harmsworth, 1st Viscount Rothermere led to the creation of the current park that opened in 1936.

 Services and facilities

 Coram's Fields provides services for children and young people in the local community, including an after school and holiday programme, a sports programme, a youth centre and an early years programme which includes a nursery and drop-in.

 The park includes three eight-a-side football pitches, two tennis courts, a stickball field, a basketball court, a children's playground, sand pits, a pets corner and a café.